Revolutionary Philadelphia's Patriots

 By fifteen years after the purchase, settlers from the South had poured into what is now Missouri, taking their slaves along with them, and petitioning to be admitted as a state.
 While slave owners had every right to do so, anti-slavery forces in the North were distressed to see slavery spreading into the new western territories, and particularly upset to see two new pro-slavery Senators from Missouri upset the deadlock that kept either side from advancing its cause by statute.
 Henry Clay of Kentucky proposed the Missouri Compromise of 1820, which had three main components.
 Missouri would be admitted as a slave state, but -- slavery in the new territories would otherwise not be permitted north of the southern boundary of Missouri in the future, and the voting balance in the Senate would be preserved by carving out a new state of Maine from Massachusetts.

-Not only was Maine cold, it had been scraped down to rock by the earlier glaciers.
+Not only was Maine cold, but it had also been scraped down to the rock by the earlier glaciers.
 Bingham's gamble was that settlers would be forced to go North instead of West by uncertainty about the Indians.
-The managers of his estate switched attention from farming to lumbering, and eventually made out reasonably well, but it wasn't what Bingham had hoped for.
-Ohio had the topsoil that had been scraped from Maine, George Washington owned 5,000 acres of Kentucky, and 33,000 elsewhere.
+The managers of his estate switched attention from farming to lumbering and eventually made out reasonably well, but it wasn't what Bingham had hoped for.
+Ohio had the topsoil that had been scraped from Maine, George Washington owned 5,000 acres of Kentucky and 33,000 elsewhere.
 Aaron Burr had dreams of a Western empire of his own, Andrew Jackson was willing to drive Indians tribes thousands of miles if they got in the way.
 Bingham had essentially stepped on his own toes, and the Louisiana Purchase offered such cheap fertile farmland that the West made Maine look pretty unattractive to settlers by comparison.
-Meanwhile Bingham was betting against many of the political leaders of the country.
-Oh, well, you can't win 'em all.
+Meanwhile, Bingham was betting against many of the political leaders of the country.
+Oh, well, you can't win & all.

 |Posted by: chelsey and dakota | Dec 15, 2008 2:40 PM|